10 Best Herbal Juices For Bee Sting

 calendula officinalis juice

-Calendula officinalis, commonly known as garden marigold, is a traditional herbal remedy often used for its soothing and anti-inflammatory properties.
+Calendula officinalis, commonly known as pot marigold, is a flowering plant that has been traditionally used for its anti-inflammatory and soothing properties.

 matricaria chamomilla juice